everett96/i3-configs/README.md

 # i3-configs
 Various configuration files for i3 and i3blocks intended for Arch Linux systems.
 Scripts were designed with low power usage as a priority.
-I am not responsible for any consequences resulting from installing any of the packages listed below.
+I am not responsible for any consequences resulting from installing/running any of the packages or files listed/contained in this repository.

 ![Screenshot](result.png)